Icon

 Menu Bar

 Continents can be selected by tapping or clicking the menu bar buttons at the top.
 The initial option at start up is the whole world.
-Selecting a continent in Test Mode begins a new test.

 Modes